TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Experiments and Results

 \subsection{Results on Standard Benchmarks and Widened Adaptations}

-\textbf{\methodname{} performs on par with TabPFNv2 on TabArena Benchmark.} \cref{fig:tabarena_vs_default} compares TabPFNv2 and \methodname{} showing that our continued pre-pretraining impacts performance on standard benchmarks negligibly.
-This suggests that there is no indication for catastrophic forgetting.
+\textbf{TabPFN-Wide performs on par with TabPFNv2 on TabArena Benchmark.} \cref{fig:tabarena} (a) compares TabPFNv2 and TabPFN-Wide, showing that our continued pre-pretraining on wider datasets does not negatively impact performance on standard datasets with $\leq 10,000 $ samples and $\leq 500$ features (Spearman rho=0.9935).
+This suggests that there is no indication of catastrophic forgetting.

-To further explore the capabilities of our model and given the low number of \HDLSS{} tasks present in tabular benchmarks, we generated wide datasets based on OpenML~\citep{OpenML} datasets.
-In a first step, we therefore selected datasets from the TabArena \citep{tabarena-arxiv} and the AutoML benchmark \citep{gijsbers-automl19a} with low sample sizes ($\leq2,500$) and $\geq8$ numerical features.
-This increases the probability that multiple features are predictive in the modified dataset.
-To widen a dataset, we apply the same mechanism as described in \cref{alg:sparse-up-projection} on all numerical features.
-We explore two settings: (a) \textit{needle-in-a-haystack} where we add noise features ($p=0$, with the original features included) and (b) \textit{feature smearing} where the signal is distributed across many features ($p\in\{0.02, 0.25, 0.5\}$, without original features).
-Refer to Appendices \ref{app:detailed_benchmarks} and \ref{app:detailed_datasets_widening} for further details of this procedure.
-We also include results for \methodname{-1.5k and -8k} showing only minor differences to \methodname{-5k}.
-Therefore, we limit evaluation to \methodname{-5k} as a robust default setting.

-\textbf{Needle in a haystack.} We compare \methodname{} to baseline methods on a noise-filtering task.
-Precisely, we augmented the datasets with Gaussian noise features up to a total of $30{,}000$ features, requiring the model to effectively isolate true signal features to achieve accurate predictions.
-As depicted in \cref{fig:tabarena_noise_addition}, our model (green line) is nearly unaffected by noisy features, resulting in only a slight performance decrease relative to TabPFNv2's performance on the original datasets.
-This highlights that \methodname{} can pinpoint relevant features making up as little as $0.03\%$ of all input features, i.e., the needle in the haystack.
-For TabPFNv2, performance begins to decline relative to our model at around $1{,}000$ features, demonstrating its focus on datasets with \mbox{$\leq500$} features.
-TabICL's performance decreases even more rapidly for \mbox{$>100$} features showing the model's inability to reliably filter noise from signal.

-\textbf{Feature smearing} was evaluated for different sparsities with an emphasis on $p=0.02$ due to its realistic correlation structure.
-However, given the small sparsity, a substantial proportion of the features consist solely of noise (see \cref{fig:prior_correlation}).
-For small feature counts in particular, this leads to decreased performance, as not all original features may be represented in the projected feature space.
-Visualized in \cref{fig:tabarena_sparse_noise}, \methodname{} shows the best curve of all models reaching on average about $95\%$ of TabPFNv2's performance on the original datasets.
-This is additionally demonstrated by \cref{fig:tabarena_sparsities} that shows a similar curve course for sparsities up to $p=0.5$ for our model.
+\textbf{Needle in a haystack.} We evaluate TabPFN-Wide on a biological noise-filtering task.
+Using SNP data, we generate binary phenotypes under a polygenic model where only a low fraction (the \textit{polygenicity}) of SNPs are causal (See Appendix K for full details).
+To create a needle in a haystack scenario, we progressively increase the number of non-causal SNPs while keeping the set of causal variants fixed.

+\Cref{fig:tabarena} b) reports the AUROC of the SNP datasets with polygenicity level of 0.01.
+As the number of non-causal SNPs increases, TabPFN-Wide and XGBoost exhibit the smallest degradation in performance.
+In contrast, TabICL is unable to reliably separate signal from noise, quickly converging toward random guessing ($\text{AUROC}=0.5$) as the feature dimensionality grows.